• Recipes

 Vegan BBQ sauce in a small glass jar with wooden serving spoon

-Let's gather some simple pantry ingredients and make an amazing vegan BBQ sauce!
+Let's gather some simple pantry ingredients and make a delicious vegan BBQ sauce!
 This is my homemade version of a Kansas City-style BBQ sauce.

 I've tested so many BBQ sauces over the years, and was never satisfied enough to share.
 But I finally landed on this version that hits all the right flavor notes!